 Casino Holdem History

-A gentleman by the name of Stephen Au-Yeung is credited with inventing casino hold'em back in the late 1990s when he wanted to help his partner learn how to play Texas hold’em.
-Au-Yeung then developed the game into what it is today and it quickly spread to casinos and online casinos around the globe.
+Au-Yeung then developed the game into what it is today and it quickly spread to both brick-and-mortar and online Casinos around the globe.

 Casino Holdem Rules